DillyzThe1/StopTimeMod/README.md

  I was also told to credit this guy called "Commando"

 # Note
-You will need Reactor for this.
-Reactor is provided in the download.
+You will need Reactor & Essentials for this.
+Both of them are provided in the download.
-If you have any problems with this mod or me as a creator, feel free to dm me on Discord.
+The original file of Reactor: https://github.com/NuclearPowered/Reactor/actions The original file of Essentials: https://github.com/DorCoMaNdO/Reactor-Essentials/releases If you have any problems with this mod or me as a creator, feel free to dm me on Discord.
 Discord: DillyzThe1#0621